SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/subgraph/basicSubgraph.md

 ### Specify configurations only for the Subgraph

 In Subgraph Configs, user can define values that can be set at the Subgraph level and then be accessed inside any component in the Subgraph.
 These will also reflect under Configurations of Pipelines using these Subgraphs, but they can only be edited from Subgraph configs.

-### Accept Pipeline Level Configurations

-Pipeline configs are likewise accessible inside Subgraphs by **copying** the config to the Subgraph.